JamesGJ5/Part-II-Hilary-Onward/My_CNNs/README.txt

     CNN_4.py, as presently constructed, was made to change predictions from CNN_3.py for MNIST digits from discrete to continuous.
 One of the things I did was change the loss criterion from cross-entropy loss to MSELoss, a loss criterion that permits prediction of continuous labels.
-I also introduced the metric MeanAbsoluteError from ignite.metrics to evaluate the training stage, since top-1 and top-5 accuracy didn't really make sense to use.
+I also introduced the metric MeanAbsoluteError from ignite.metrics to evaluate the training stage, since it didn't really make sense to use top-1 and top-5 accuracy.
 I believe I wrote about this in my lab book.
 I think I remember the training bits of this file working and predictions being continuous, although the rest might be a bit dodgy.
 HOWEVER, IT LOOKS LIKE I HAVE WRITTEN MEANSQUAREDERROR WHERE I SHOULDN'T HAVE IN HERE, I MUST AMEND THIS; I ALSO MIGHT HAVE TO TAKE OUT MENTIONS OF "ACCURACY" AS WELL, I THINK THESE APPLY